jazzband/django-two-factor-auth/docs/configuration.rst

 The option to remember a browser is deactived by default.
 Set `TWO_FACTOR_REMEMBER_COOKIE_AGE` to activate.

-The browser will be remembered as long as
+The browser will be remembered as long as:

 - the cookie that authorizes the browser did not expire,
 - the user did not reset the password, and